 Is It Better To Buy Indonesian Rupiah In Bali?

-Simply you will get a better exchange rate in Bali, with hotels or shops usually have a lower exchange rate than the many bank money changers.
-Almost all ATM and credit cards charge at least a 3 percent fee for changing money into Rupiah.
+Simply you will get a better exchange rate in Bali, with hotels or shops usually having a lower exchange rate than the many bank money changers.
+Almost all ATMs and credit cards charge at least a 3 percent fee for changing money into Rupiah.

 My preference is to bring some Indonesian Rupiah and home currency.
 And only use the ATM or credit card for emergencies.

 Can I Use Credit Card In Bali?

-Yes, credit cards are accepted all over Bali but in the more small local family ran businesses they will more than likely not have the facilities to accept credit cards.
+Yes, credit cards are accepted all over Bali but the more small local family ran businesses will more than likely not have the facilities to accept credit cards.
 In large cities and touristy areas, credit cards are generally accepted.

 Remember there might be at least a 3 percent fee added to the final price by the hotel or retailer.

 How Much Money Do I Need For A Month In Bali?